-3.3.2.
-An application: Nevo (2001) on Ready-to-eat cereals.
+Nevo (2001).
 Ready-to-Eat (RTE) cereal market: highly concentrated; many apparently similar products, and yet price-cost margins (PCM) are high.
 What are the sources of market power?
 Product differentiation?
-Multiproduct firms?
+Multi-product firms?
 Collusion?
 Nevo: (1) estimates a demand system of differentiated products for this industry; (2) recovers PCMs and compare them to rough/aggregate estimates of PCM at the industry level; (3) based on this comparison, tests Bertrand vs (full) Collusion [and rejects collusion]; (4) Under Bertrand, compares estimated PCMs with the counterfactual with single-product firms.